Kong/docs.konghq.com/app/konnect/getting-started/index.md

 ## Get started with an API spec

-Have an API spec and want to share your API with developers?
+Have an OpenAPI spec and want to share your API with developers?
 Get started by using Service Hub to publish and manage your spec:

 1. **Upload your docs to Konnect**